Cumulocity-IoT/c8y-docs/content/change-logs/application-enablement/dtm-1.2.0-added-asset-properties-widget-into-dtm-plugins-component.md

 version: "1.2.0"
 ---
 The DTM plugins component now includes a new Asset Properties widget module, which enhances the functionality of the existing Asset Properties widget.
- - Simplified selection of the modeled properties for assets
+ - Simplified selection of the modelled properties for assets.
  - Support for listing properties of type : file
  - Ability to preview images attached to property type: file
  - The widget has been migrated to Angular.